Career Definition for World History Teachers

 Similar career options in this field include:

 A postsecondary teacher leads classes at a 2- or 4-year college or university.
 Postsecondary teachers plan lessons, classroom discussions, homework assignments, reports, and final exams.
-They may also have a role in departmental activities, as well as advise student about class schedules.
+They may also have a role in departmental activities, as well as advise students about class schedules.
 Postsecondary teachers also typically perform research and publish their findings.
 For most jobs, a Ph.D. is required, although some schools require only a master's degree in the field in which you want to teach.
 Depending on the field, professional licensure or certification may be required.
-According to the BLS, jobs for postsecondary teachers are expected to increase 13% from 2014-2024; those who taught history earned median pay of $69,400 in 2015.
+According to the BLS, jobs for postsecondary teachers are expected to increase 15% from 2016-2026; those who taught history earned median pay of $72,690 in 2017.

 A librarian helps people find information.
 Librarians may work in public libraries, school libraries, medical libraries, or corporate libraries.
 They may be responsible for acquiring, cataloging, and shelving materials.
 Librarians can also develop programs and materials geared toward encouraging the use of the collections.
 In many cases, a master's degree in library science is required for employment, although some jobs require additional education, such as another master's degree in a field related to the job.
 School and public librarians are generally required to hold state certification.
-According to the BLS, librarians in general can expect job growth of 2% from 2014-2024.
-The BLS reports that librarians earned a median salary of $56,880 in 2015.
+According to the BLS, librarians, in general, can expect job growth of 9% from 2016-2026.
+The BLS reports that librarians earned a median salary of $58,520 in 2017.